polakowo/vectorbt/README.md

 266 ms ± 7.26 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-Hence, vectorbt uses NumPy + Numba wherever possible in the backtesting pipeline and offers an arsenal of advanced Numba-compiled functions ready to be used in a user-defined code.
-Pandas is mainly used for wrapping the resulted NumPy arrays and for high-level operations that are outside of the pipeline, require advanced indexing, or just for convenience.
+Hence, vectorbt uses NumPy + Numba wherever possible in the backtesting pipeline.

-### Usability
+### Why not pure NumPy?

 Working with NumPy alone, from the user's point of view, is problematic, since important information in form of index and columns and all indexing checks must be explicitly handled by the user, making analysis prone to errors.
-In order to use pandas objects but still be able to profit from optimized code, vectorbt introduces a namespace (accessor) to pandas objects (see [extending pandas](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)).
-This way, user can easily switch betweeen native pandas functionality such as advanced indexing, and highly-performant vectorbt methods.
-Moreover, each vectorbt method is flexible and can work on both series and dataframes.

-For more details, check [tests](tests/Modules.ipynb).
+But also, vectorized implementation is hard to read or cannot be properly defined at all, and one must rely on an iterative approach instead, which is processing data in element-by-element fashion.
+That's where Numba comes into play: it allows both writing iterative code and compiling slow Python loops to be run at native machine code speed.

 ## Installation